B'wana Beast

 B'wana Beast (Michael Payson "Mike" Maxwell) is a superhero appearing in American comic books published by DC Comics.
-He is an African-themed hero who can communicate with and fuse animals.
+Introduced in Showcase #66 (January 1967), B'wana Beast is an African-themed hero with the ability to communicate with animals and fuse them together to form chimeric creatures.
+He gained this ability from a helmet he received after defeating the gorilla Djuba in Africa.

 B'wana Beast has also appeared in various media outside comics.
 Kevin Michael Richardson and Peter Onorati voice the character in Batman: The Brave and the Bold and Justice League Unlimited respectively.

 Publication history

 Created by Bob Haney and Mike Sekowsky, B'wana Beast made his first appearance in Showcase #66 (January 1967).

 The character was an attempt to capitalize on Edgar Rice Burroughs' Tarzan, borrowing the African jungle setting and "Tarzan yell" which was created in the Johnny Weissmuller incarnation of Tarzan.